 It’s a question we need to ask: Is learning Italian for free on-line really an effective way to learn?
 You could also ask the same question for other languages, too.

-Can you really learn a foreign languages without ever seeing a qualified teacher or native speaker?
+Can you really learn a foreign language without ever seeing a qualified teacher or a native speaker?

 In the digital age, the answer is yes.
 However:

 There are plenty of sites and programmes that say you can learn a language in one, two, or three months.
 We recommend being wary of any site that offers language learning in a specific amount of time.
 This is usually to flog you a package or a subscription.

 Don’t forget that everybody’s different when it comes to learning a foreign language.
 Each person’s memory is different.
 It’s therefore impossible to say that any person would learn a language in a given number of months.
 Your ability to learn a language depends on how much time you put into learning the language and the methods you use.

 You can learn Italian online but you need to be aware of one thing: Learning on-line is just the beginning.